 Frothing is where regulated pressurised air is released into milk through a wand to particles of air (froth).
 This improves the taste of your brew.
 You could use steam to froth but steam froth is usually heavy and thicker and not very nice.
 You might need to buy an external frother if your machine does not have a milk frother integrated in it.

 A jug comes in handy if you like milk based drinks like latte.
 The jug is used to contain milk to the frothed.
 Usually stainless, ceramic or glass milk jugs work the trick.
 They are easy to clean, resistant to heat and are unlikely to add extraneous flavour in your drink that will lower the quality of your coffee.

 In case you don’t have a fully automated maker, you need digital scales.
 Scales are used to measure the bean to water ratio for a perfect drink.

 You use to gauge the temperature of milk used for frothing.
 The best temperature is 65-700.
 If the temperature soars above the 70 degree centigrade mark, the components of the milk disintegrate and release them to your drink.
 This alters the flavour and taste of your drink.
 You also need to keep an eye on the water temperature, the ideal temperature is between 90-95 degree centigrade, anything above that will burn your ground coffee and affect the resulting flavour of your brew.

-There are so many varieties of coffee machines out there.
+There are so many varieties of coffee makers out there.
 Knowing the one that fits your taste, style and budget will help you get good value for money when you buy one.

 It is important to properly calibrate your thermometer before use.
 You can use a cup of ice and a cup of boiling water to set the correct boiling and freezing temperatures.